learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 either in the other case or it's mixed case.
 Now that we know how to compare strings, how can we use these comparisons to conditionally return different strings?

+Remember that punctuation is important!
+Humans might be able to understand that "I love you Grandma" is close enough to "I love you, Grandma." and means the same thing but JavaScript will not consider these equal!

 Good luck!
 When all tests are passing, be sure to run `learn submit`!